 One day Bhumika was waiting Vehicle at the Ratnapark station on her way to home.
-Sanjeev Gurung who was previously a field officer and now the president of Blue Diamond Society met her.
+Sanjeev Gurung who was previously a field officer and now the President of Blue Diamond Society met her.
 By looking at Bhumika, Sanjeev felt that she was a transgender and told her about the organization B.D.S.
-There she met many people who were just like her and share their feeling and experiences of being a transgender.
+There she met many people who were just similar like her and compelled her to share her feeling and experiences of being a transgender.
 Through the organization, bhumika then took part in various social programs creating awareness, talking about sexual minorities and human rights programs.
 Then Bhumika after actively participating in many programs like these she then built up her confidence and then started raising the issue of advocacy right for herself and for the people just like her.
-Blue Diamond Society helped her in taking part in the “Miss Pink Pageant” Competition in the year 2007, for the Nepal’s gay beauty contest last year and won the title .
+This organisation proved to be a milestone in choosing a career as an advocacy rights to BDS member.
+In addition, Blue Diamond Society helped her in taking part in the “Miss Pink Pageant” Competition in the year 2007, for the Nepal’s gay beauty contest last year and won the title .
 And after winning the competition Bhumika got the opportunity to represent herself in “Miss International Queen”2007 in Thailand.
 She was contending against 21 transvestites/transgenders from 15 countries in the final round.
 Though she could not get the title but gained a lot of experience meeting transgender from different countries.
 But Bhumika still feels that she has much more to do for the advocacy right of the transgender and she will continue to fight for the rights of the transgender people.

-On December 21st.2007, the Supreme Court passed on a bill stating that the transgender people have the right to get the citizenship certificate according to their identity as a transgender.
-There were also accredited to rights equal to those provisioned for male and female.
-There were also entitled to property rights and other facilities.
+On December 21,2007, the Supreme Court passed on a bill stating that the transgender people have the right to get the citizenship certificate according to their identity as a transgender.
+They were also accredited to rights equal to those provisioned for male and female.
+Additionally, they were also entitled to property rights and other facilities.

 Name- Bhumika Shrestha (Kailash Shrestha)